 Examples of casual, coordinated outfits for women over 50

-This section includes an affiliate link, which means I may earn a small commission if you choose to make a purchase.
+This section includes affiliate links, which means I may earn a small commission if you choose to make a purchase.

 Sometimes it’s helpful to see images of outfits that are well coordinated and complete.
 It helps to spur our creativity, and can also help us make clothing decisions.

 These photos are from Chicos.com.
 I like them for several reasons: